hootsuite/microservice-graph-explorer/README.md

 The "Microservice Graph Explorer" (aka MGE) is a web application that lets users browse a microservice graph in real time.
 It is a debugging/visualization tool for microservices that implement the [Health Checks API](https://github.com/hootsuite/health-checks-api).

-Navigate to all of the microservices in your application in real time using the real application connections.
-The Microservice Graph Explorer gives you the ability to monitor the health of your microservices, and provides a dashboard with debugging information that can help you discover the source of outages in no time.
-It also works as a great learning / exploration tool so that the devops peeps in your organization can understand all the different dependencies of your application.
+The Microservice Graph Explorer gives you the ability to monitor the health of all your microservices in real time, and provides a dashboard with debugging information that can help you discover the source of outages quickly.
+It also works as a great learning / exploration tool so that the DevOps peeps in your organization can understand all the different dependencies of your application.
 [![Microservice Graph Explorer demo video](/img/microservice-graph-explorer.png?raw=true "Microservice Graph Explorer Dashboard")](https://youtu.be/JAoSkddOIC8?t=25m29s)
 [Watch demo video](https://youtu.be/JAoSkddOIC8?t=25m29s)